RetroAchievements/docs/docs/guidelines/content/refactor-requirements.md

 - Prior to obtaining the last item, skill, or level for collection/power-up achievements
 - Prior to the beginning of a challenge's initial checkpoint hit
 - Periodically at sensible points throughout standard gameplay to give general access to all parts of the game

+# Refactor Notification

+Upon fully completing a refactoring, developers should notify [QATeam](https://retroachievements.org/user/QATeam) via site message.
+QA will confirm the set meets full refactor criteria and remove it from the Needs Refactoring hub.